-In this submenu, NEW LPR, select the entry to import the HP-GL files into BoardMaster and assign them to a new project. <standard>,</standard> To import the HP-GL files into BoardMaster and assign them to the Standard project.
+In this submenu, select the entry

+NEW LPR..., to import the HP-GL files into

+BoardMaster and assign them

+to a new project.

+<STANDARD>, To import the HP-GL files into

+BoardMaster and assign them to the Standard project.

 After importing LMD files, data is positioned immediately in the middle of the working area for the circuit board plotter.
 Moreover, the production data and the required tools are automatically assigned to the data: If it is not possible for BoardMaster to assign one or more tools, the following message appears: